 Melbourne's best urban hikes (over 8km)

-Nine great Melbourne day walks
+Eleven great Melbourne day walks

 You don't have to escape the city to go on a hiking adventure!
 Here are Melbourne's best day walks.